Blessed is he who considers the poor. The Lord will deliver him in the time of trouble. Psalm 41:1

 13 You shall not have sexual relations with your mother’s sister, for she is your mother’s close relative.

 14 You shall not have sexual relations with your father’s brother.
 You shall not approach his wife.
 She is your aunt.

 15 You shall not have sexual relations with your daughter-in-law.
 She is your son’s wife.
 You shall not have sexual relations with her.

 16 You shall not have sexual relations with your brother’s wife.
-It would be to your brother’s shame.
+It would shame your brother.

 17 You shall not have sexual relations with a woman and her daughter.
 You shall not marry her son’s daughter or her daughter’s daughter, to have sexual relations with them.
 They are close relatives.
 It is wickedness.